 Though fashion is huge, not all styles fit the Londoner’s approach.
 Clothes in London shy away from bare-all cuts and styles.
 Though “going-out” clothes in England still aim to make you look good on a night out, there is a significant difference between the two -- fit and function.

-If you are adamant on getting a bit naked, doing it in the classy way will get you much farther in the social scenes.
+If you are adamant on getting a bit naked, doing it in a classy way will get you much farther in the social scenes.
 Tights (like the polka dotted tights from UO) are huge in London and the rest of England, and you’ll see that most girls that wear dresses out are pairing them with all styles of tights to cover their bare legs (also clutch on cold nights out).

 This doesn’t have to be boring or uncomfortable.
 Patterns are fashionable as well as printed tights!
 So spice up your wardrobe while also staying warm!

 “Absolutely no t-shirts or sweats.
 That's anywhere for both guys and girls,” Jessica Dante, an American expat living in Wimbledon says.

 She continued to explain how as in many countries in Europe, looking presentable while out on the town is the norm so lazy Sunday morning brunch still involves a cute outfit -- not your PJ’s from the night before.

 “But, BUT!” you all begin.
 We know, we know.
 We like trudging to the dining hall or the downtown breakfast place in our boyfriends' sweatpants and a sweatshirt too (don’t forget the completely terrible messy bun) but you can still get that feeling of comfy while looking nice.
 We promise.